mapbox/tippecanoe/README.md

  * `-Z` _minzoom_ or `--minimum-zoom=`*minzoom*: Specify the lowest zoom level to decode from the tileset
  * `-l` _layer_ or `--layer=`*layer*: Decode only layers with the specified names.
 (Multiple `-l` options can be specified.)
  * `-c` or `--tag-layer-and-zoom`: Include each feature's layer and zoom level as part of its `tippecanoe` object rather than as a FeatureCollection wrapper
+ * `-S` or `--stats`: Just report statistics about each tile's size and the number of features in it, as a JSON structure.
  * `-f` or `--force`: Decode tiles even if polygon ring order or closure problems are detected